Land reform: Outcomes and challenges

+Arguments in support of land reform focus on its potential social, economic and environmental benefits, particularly in developing countries, that may emerge from reforms focused on greater land formalization.
+Such benefits may include eradicating food insecurity, reducing gas emissions and alleviating rural poverty.
+Yet, land reform is an intensely political process and because of this many of those opposed to land reform are nervous as to the underlying motivations of those initiating the reform.
+For example, some may fear that they will be disadvantaged or victimized as a result of the reforms.
+Others may fear that they will lose out in the economic and political power struggles (especially in developing countries) that underlie many land reforms.

-Arguments in support of such reforms gained particular momentum after the publication of The Mystery of Capital: Why Capitalism Triumphs in the West and Fails Everywhere Else by Peruvian economist Hernando de Soto in 2000.
-The poor, he argues, are often unable to secure formal property rights, such as land titles, to the land on which they live or farm because of poor governance, corruption and/or overly complex bureaucracies.
+Contemporary support for such reforms gained particular momentum after the publication of The Mystery of Capital: Why Capitalism Triumphs in the West and Fails Everywhere Else by Peruvian economist Hernando de Soto in 2000.
+In his book, De Soto argues that the poor are often unable to secure formal property rights, such as land titles, to the land on which they live or farm because of poor governance, corruption and overly complex bureaucracies.
 Without land titles or other formal documentation of their land assets, they are less able to access formal credit.
-Political and legal reforms within countries, according to de Soto, will help to include the poor in formal legal and economic systems, increase the poor's ability to access credit and contribute to economic growth and poverty reduction.
+According to de Soto, political and legal reforms within countries will help to include the poor in formal legal and economic systems, increasing the poor's ability to access credit, and contributing to economic growth and poverty reduction.